 Consider me hit.

 Moving in together can mean a lot of change and compromise.
-I was ready for compromise, but I wasn’t ready to compromise on color palette.
+I was ready for compromise, but I was not ready to compromise on the color palette.
 I love bright colors and patterns.
 He loves blue.
 Literally, only blue.

 But, the duo knows it takes time to get to that point.
 So, van den Bergh and Zimmerman share their tips for couples navigating the decorating world together.

-Both van den Bergh and Zimmerman agree, mood boards and Pinterest boards like this one are a must.
+Both van den Bergh and Zimmerman agree that mood boards and Pinterest boards like this one are a must.
 A Pinterest board is a good starting point.

 Decide on one area together that will be neutral.
 “Usually,” says Zimmerman, “the living room.”